somerandomviolinkid/somerandomviolinkid.github.io/README.md

 august 5:
 fixed more loading bugs (spaceport and spaceship), added functionality to colonizing planets, added sell partial resource buttons

+august 7:
+new big content update! resource sell rate upgrades + 2 new home planet buildings + some balancing changes for factory + more upgrades

 current nonfunctional elements:
 buildings in system tab